Monday 30 October 2023, at the Scottish Parliament

 Steven explored the need for policy coherence, highlighting potential interactions between current legislation and plans—for example, between the cross-compliance element of the proposed land reform bill and the Agricultural and Rural Communities (Scotland) Bill and its potential secondary legislation.

-As Steven emphasised, when it came to land, we needed to start joining up our legislation better.
+As Steven emphasised, when it comes to land, we need to start joining up our legislation better.
 On the same theme, he highlighted a real opportunity to embed the ambition and targets in the proposed Natural Environment Bill, in the Agricultural and Rural Communities Bill or in secondary legislation—for example, through a ‘farming for nature’ ambition.

 “We need honest discussions”

 Steven stressed that we need honest discussions about what is required to meet emission reductions targets for agriculture.
-As he argued, we had to keep in mind the justice element of the just transition.
-He noted that, while we often saw grand ambitions and bold statements, there was no transition pathway, or the pathways were unrealistic.
+As he argued, we have to keep in mind the justice element of the just transition.
+He noted that, while we often saw grand ambitions and bold statements, there is no transition pathway, or the pathways are unrealistic.

-As he pointed out, driving change required either regulating or incentivising it.
-For incentivisation, however, budgets were limited and sat within certain areas, mainly agriculture and forestry.
+As he pointed out, driving change requires either regulating or incentivising it.
+For incentivisation, however, budgets are limited and sit within certain areas, mainly agriculture and forestry.
 As Steven put it, “Are we going to be bold enough to change those distributions?
 Probably not.”

-Turning to Scotland’s updated climate change plan, he stressed the need to consider the global versus local issue in order to avoid perverse incentives, and the need to look at what was happening with scope 3 carbon footprint reporting.
-As he described, policy needed to catch up with that fast-moving area, as the current approach to reporting could present risks to farmers.
+Turning to Scotland’s updated climate change plan, he stressed the need to consider the global versus local issue in order to avoid perverse incentives, and the need to look at what is happening with scope 3 carbon emissions reporting.
+As he described, policy needs to catch up with that fast-moving area, as the current approach to reporting could present risks to farmers.

 Finally, Steven highlighted a couple of key issues arising from the Scottish Government’s forthcoming land reform bill.
 On its proposed new public interest test, he raised a question: which public?
-As he pointed out, we had to think about how we applied a collective public interest test in understanding what was best for our land.
+As he pointed out, we have to think about how we apply a collective public interest test in understanding what is best for our land.

 “Can we make it simpler?”